VLDBench Evaluating Multimodal Disinformation with Regulatory Alignment: Introduction

-Governments and tech firms are actively combating disinformation.
-Regulations like the EU Action Plan, the U.S. Digital Fairness Act, and Canada AI initiatives emphasize accountability and transparency (see Appendix~\ref{sec:disinformation_regulations}).
-Industry leaders—Google, Meta, Microsoft, and Anthropic—have committed to technical countermeasures.
-These efforts also align with the AI Risk Repository 2024 (AIRR-2024), which classifies disinformation as a systemic threat (Appen. \ref{app:airr}).
+Governments and technology companies are increasingly addressing disinformation through emerging regulatory frameworks.
+Policies such as the EU Action Plan \cite{EUActionPlan2018}, the U.S. Digital Fairness Act\footnote{\href{https://www.nysenate.gov/legislation/bills/2023/A3308}{New York State Senate — Bill A3308 (2023)}}, and Canada's AI initiatives \cite{canada_aia} (summarized in Table~\ref{tab:disinformation_regulations}) emphasize transparency, accountability, and responsible AI deployment.
+In parallel, industry leaders—including Google\footnote{\href{https://ai.google/principles/}{Google AI Principles}}, Meta\footnote{\href{https://about.facebook.com/meta/}{Meta Principles}}, Microsoft\footnote{\href{https://www.microsoft.com/en-us/research/project/ai-fairness-checklist/}{Microsoft AI Fairness Checklist}}, and Anthropic \cite{anthropic2023core}, have launched technical countermeasures through collaborative initiatives, outlined in Table~\ref{tab:bodies}.
+The MIT AI Risk Repository \cite{slattery_2024ai}, which synthesizes over 1,600 risks across 65 AI frameworks, explicitly identifies disinformation as a systemic threat requiring robust governance mechanisms (see Appendix~\ref{app:airr}).
+However, despite these efforts, governance frameworks and industry pledges remain largely principle-level; they lack practical benchmarking resources that operationalize and audit performance on \emph{multimodal} disinformation detection.
+This gap motivates VLDBench, a governance-aligned, human-verified benchmark for evaluating text–image disinformation.